Mark Jelks: Career

 At the 2008 United States Olympic Trials, he broke the 10-second barrier for the first time.
 He ran 9.99 seconds for third place in the quarter-finals (the fastest ever by a former Indiana high school athlete), However, he was slower in the semi-finals and was eliminated from the Olympic Trials.
 He began 2009 in Europe and had podium finishes at the PSD Bank Meeting, BW-Bank Meeting and the Athens GP.
 He won his first national title in the 60 m at USA Indoor Championships with a run of 6.51 seconds – a time which ranked him fourth in the world that year.
 Turning to the outdoor season, he came first in the 100 m and 200 m at the Meeting Grand Prix IAAF de Dakar and was a semi-finalist at the USA Outdoors with a run of 10.06 seconds.
 At the Tsiklitiria meet in Athens, he was runner-up in the 100 m with a wind-assisted 9.99 seconds and set a personal best of 20.28 seconds to win the 200 m.
 He ran a season's best of 10.04 seconds for the 100 m a week later at the Vardinoyannia meet.
 As one of top 200 m performers that year, he was invited to the 2009 IAAF World Athletics Final and came seventh.

 He began the 2010 indoor season in good form, winning the 60 m in Düsseldorf with a time of 6.56 seconds, but was suspended from competition for a doping violation in April.
 He had failed to notify the United States Anti-Doping Agency of his location on three separate occasions within an 18-month period and in line with World Anti-Doping Agency rules he received a two-year suspension, lasting from August 2010 to 2012.

 Nigeria

-Mark Jelks switched allegiance to Nigeria in 2014.
+Mark Jelks switched his allegiance to Nigeria in 2014.
 He announced his arrival in June 2014 by winning the Nigerian national championships in the 100 metres.
 A month and a half later Jelks ran his first international competition in a Nigerian uniform, making the final in the 100 metes at the 2014 Commonwealth Games.